chousemath/accident_scenarios/README.md

 * [A Review Paper on Accident Detection System Using Intelligent Algorithm for VANET](https://drive.google.com/file/d/11jgWeSp5OAWxD12c3oR9s5I-uU5GqAgG/view?usp=sharing)
 * [ACCIDENT DETECTION DEPENDING ON THE VEHICLE POSITION AND VEHICLE THEFT TRACKING, REPORTING SYSTEMS](https://drive.google.com/file/d/128h_E20QdvC6Hn77oJK5RjgFtdZJ5u4s/view?usp=sharing)
 * [ACCIDENT DETECTION SYSTEM APPLICATION](https://drive.google.com/file/d/1lavEV9gpmVflaYyad0zArhtLH5VLF7fh/view?usp=sharing)

-case 1

-was driving
-then stopped by side of the road got out of the car (lighter vehicle) for a certain amount of time
-1 person got out, or two people got out are we able to tell which person is sitting where?

-before toll gates or tunnels or bridge there are deliberately bumpy roads need to ignore this as an accident case

-parked
-there was a vibration
-should notify the subscriber

-need to ask him if we can get vibration data from different parts of the car

-vibration (hit something)
-and then lighter load (person got out to inspect)

-hit the breaks, but still resulted in a collision (maybe also a collision from the back)

-hydroplaning, and ice slippage